Unclear on the Concept

 *BTW — to belabor what should be obvious.
 Just because someone makes a clueless statement like Kaplan’s, it does not follow that the specific charges in the Pao-Kleiner, Perkins dispute are true.

-Image: Thomas Eakins, Study for Taking the Count, 1898.Explore posts in the same categories: gender follies, The Way We Live Now comment below, or link to this permanent URL from your own site.
+Image: Thomas Eakins, Study for Taking the Count, 1898.gender follies, The Way We Live Now comment below, or link to this permanent URL from your own site.